-Attribute Name Required or Optional Comment

-[Event Message Header] (Table 34) R None

-Database_ID R None

-Query_Type R Toll Free Number Lookup, LNP lookup, etc.

-Called_Party_Number R None

-Returned_Number R Note: In the PSTN, only a single number is returned per a query for Toll-free/LNP/Calling Name service ([21],[22],[23]).
+Attribute Name Required or Optional Comment EM_Header, see (Table 36) R The EM_Header attribute MUST be present as the first attribute of the EM Database_ID R None Query_Type R Toll Free Number Lookup, LNP lookup, etc. Called_Party_Number R None Returned_Number R Note: In the PSTN, only a single number is returned per a query for Toll-free/LNP/Calling Name service ([21],[22],[23]).
 There may be multiple numbers returned such as the 800 translation results in a ported number in an optimized response available in AIN 0.2 ([19], [20]).
 This is optional for use in TCAP query of these services.

-If multiple numbers are returned, this attribute SHOULD reflect the result associated with the original query as indicated in the attribute Query_Type in this message.
+If multiple numbers are returned, this attribute SHOULD reflect the result associated with the original query as indicated in the attribute Query_Type in this

+Table 22.
+Database_Query Event Message

+Attribute Name Required or Optional Comment message.
 Any additional database dip result SHOULD be included in the corresponding specific attribute.
-In the case of LNP as a bundled response to the toll free query,

-Table 20.
-Database\Query Event Message

-Attribute Name Required or Optional Comment the Location_Routing_Number SHOULD be included to convey the additional returned number result from a single database query to the SCP.
+In the case of LNP as a bundled response to the toll free query, the Location_Routing_Number SHOULD be included to convey the additional returned number result from a single database query to the SCP.
 As an alternative, the Returned_Number MAY be included for each number returned, but SHOULD be included as a pair with Query_Type in an ordered sequence.
 The first pair denotes the returned number associated with the original query type.
 The next pair denotes the next returned number of the next bundled database dip of the same original query.
 This repeats until the last returned number is conveyed.
 Location_Routing_Number О See note above.
 Query_Type О As a pair with Returned_Number for each of the subsequent database dip result within a single original database query.
 See note in the Returned_Number comment column above.
 Returned_Number О As a pair with Query_Type for each of the subsequent database dip result within a single original database query.
 See note above.